hiimghostine/darknet-duel/documentation/v3/DarknetDuel_SPMP.md

 ### 6.3 Infrastructure Plan

 The project infrastructure primarily relies on the team members' local development environments and the capabilities provided by the shared workspace environment.
 The local setup consists of a Windows, macOS, or Linux operating system equipped with the necessary software: Node.js 20+, a suitable Integrated Development Environment (IDE) chosen by the team, Git client, and a running MySQL database server instance.
 The server-side application requires an environment capable of running the Node.js backend, boardgame.io game server, and supporting persistent WebSocket connections (typically handled by Socket.IO).
+CI runners (GitHub-hosted) execute build, tests, Swagger generation, and ZAP scans; secrets are stored via repository/environment secrets.

 Establishment and maintenance of the local hardware and software environment, including operating system updates, IDE configuration, and database administration, are the responsibility of each team member.
 No dedicated physical servers, specialized hardware, or office facilities are provisioned specifically for this project beyond the team's standard setup.
 Network connectivity is assumed to be available for accessing dependencies via npm, utilizing the shared workspace environment, and maintaining stable WebSocket connections during testing and gameplay.

 ### 6.4 Product Acceptance Plan

 Acceptance of the Darknet Duel application is determined through team validation upon the completion of each development module and following the final integration phase.
 The primary method for acceptance involves the successful execution of the comprehensive test suite associated with each module and the overall system, demonstrating functional correctness and adherence to requirements.
 Objective criteria include: 100% pass rate for all defined automated tests (unit, integration, end-to-end), team confirmation that the implemented features behave as specified in the Software Requirements Specification (SRS) and Software Design Document (SDD) through manual testing or review, and adherence to the agreed-upon coding standards and architectural patterns.
+Additional acceptance criteria from refactoring include: 100% REST endpoint coverage in Swagger (REQ-301), verified rate limiting policies (REQ-302), documented WebSocket protocol (REQ-303), audit logs recorded for admin actions (REQ-402), GDPR export/deletion flows (REQ-403), security headers/CORS present (REQ-404), session timeout enforced (REQ-405), CI security gate fails on High/Medium vulnerabilities (REQ-406), and frontend UX foundations validated (error boundary, toasts, offline grace, first-time video + tutorial) (REQ-201–REQ-206).

 Formal acceptance is achieved implicitly when the team approves the state of a completed module or the final integrated product, indicating readiness to proceed or conclude the project.
 No separate formal acceptance documentation or sign-off ceremony is planned, relying instead on the iterative validation and ongoing communication within the shared workspace environment.
 Testing tools (Jest, React Testing Library, Supertest, Swagger, Git, and the team's chosen IDEs) and code inspection by the team are the core techniques used for acceptance verification.